django-helpdesk/django-helpdesk/README.rst

     source .venv/bin/activate

- - or depending on your sheel it might be:
+ - or depending on your shell it might be:
     . .venv/bin/activate

 The project enforces a standardized formatting in the CI/CD pipeline.
 To ensure you have the correct formatting run::